Myasthenia Gravis Overview and Practice Questions

 1. What is the definition of myasthenia gravis?

-It is a chronic disorder of the neuromuscular junction which interferes with the chemical transmission of acetylcholine (ACh) between the axonal terminal and the receptor sites of voluntary muscles characterized by weakness and rapid fatigue of any of the muscles under your voluntary control.
-Myasthenia gravis means grave muscle weakness.
+A chronic disorder of the neuromuscular junction that interferes with the chemical transmission of acetylcholine (ACh) between the axonal terminal and the receptor sites of voluntary muscles characterized by weakness and rapid fatigue of any of the muscles under your voluntary control.

 2. What causes myasthenia gravis?